 Actors Theatre’s Professional Training Company receives funding from The Roy Cockrum Foundation.
 Founded by Roy Cockrum, the Foundation supports world-class performing arts projects in not-for-profit professional theatres throughout the United States.
 The Foundation considers grants by invitation only and is dedicated to helping nonprofit theatres reach beyond their normal scope of activities and undertake ambitious and creative productions.

-The eight plays chosen for the festival this year were selected from 35 schools in twenty counties and from a record-breaking 876 submissions, written independently and through the New Voices Playwriting Residencies.
-The eight playwrights represent eight schools in Kentucky and Southern Indiana.
+The seven plays chosen for the festival this year were selected from 35 schools in twenty counties and from a record-breaking 876 submissions, written independently and through the New Voices Playwriting Residencies.
+The seven playwrights represent seven schools in Kentucky and Southern Indiana.

 The selections for this year’s 12th Annual New Voices Young Playwrights Festival include: